steve-earley-BP0288928-bpp/BP0288928-PolicyBot/README.md

 ![PolicyBot chat](/img/policybot_example_chat.png "PolicyBot Chat")

-In the second image the lightbulb icon (💡) has been clicked to reveal the thought process applied by PolciyBot.
+In the second image the lightbulb icon (💡) has been clicked to reveal the 'thought process' applied by PolicyBot.
 This shows that the application used the RAG functionality to answer the question and provides details of the database search results and the prompt passed to the OpenAI service.

 ![PolicyBot Thought](/img/policybot_example_thought.png "PolicyBot Thought")